 The Tops was a very large western grocery store.
 There was a bakery, product section, meat counter, and then all the food packaged products down the aisle.
 Tops also had all the home and personal items we needed such as; paper towels, toilet paper, dish soap, lotion, shampoo, toothpaste, laundry supplies.
 It really the only store I went to in Chiang Mai.

-20 packaged bread, including bread baked from the Tops bakery and other brands.
+20 packaged breads, including bread baked from the Tops bakery and other brands.

 13 milk varieties in the refrigerated section.
 There was also an aisle dedicated to packaged milk.